hcarnes/hcarnes.github.io/_posts/2018-05-29-Observables in Angular.md

 ## How Does it *Really* Work?

+Well, I don't know how it **really** works, but let's start with the basics.

 **Add `Observable` to CatService**

 Start with the `service`.
 You have to import the HTTP symbols and inject `HttpClient` to the constructor in a private property called `http`.
 A `service` will typically handle a specific purpose separate from the views, such as handling async data requests or logging.
 Here is an example of the `CatsService`: